 The next table shows the distribution by geographical area of the defaulted and impaired exposures of financial assets and contingent risks, as well as the adjustments for credit risk:

-TABLE 14: EU CR1-C - Credit quality of exposure by geography (including counterparty credit risk)
+Table 14.
+EU CR1-C - Credit quality of exposures by geography (including counterparty credit risk) (Million Euros.
+12-31-18)